astitou77/c2_scanner/README.md

 # (3.4) Validate Cyberthreat Infrastructure
-> GeekWeek10 Guild 3 Team 4
+> GeekWeek10 Guild 3 Team 4 | Team Lead

 As malicious actors change and relocate their infrastructure to avoid detection, we need to :
 * A. constantly verify that our data and **indicators of compromise (IoCs)** are still valid